salernoelia/whisgo-mobile/README.md

-# Whisgo Mobile - AI-Powered Transcription Tool
+# Whisgo Mobile - Whisper-Powered Instant Transcription Tool

 Whisgo Mobile is a cross-platform transcription app for **Android** and **iOS**, powered by **Capacitor**.
 It enables quick audio recording and transcription using the **Groq API**, providing an intuitive and seamless experience on mobile devices.